DarkAtra/bfme2-patcher/game-patcher/README.md

 ## Patches

-Uses [EasyHook](https://easyhook.github.io/) to patch the `gethostbyname` function in `ws2_32.dll` and modifies the result for the following Gamespy and EA
+Uses [EasyHook](https://easyhook.github.io/) to patch the `gethostbyname` function and modifies the result for the following GameSpy and EA
 addresses:

 - `gpcm.gamespy.com` -> `gpcm.server.cnc-online.net`